-As the area’s premier garage door repair company we see them all the time: garage doors that have been battered by nature’s non-stop assault.
+As the area’s premier garage door repair company we see them all the time: older garage doors that have been battered by nature’s non-stop assault.
 Fact is, if you have a painted door the time will inevitably come when you’ll need to address the fading, chipping and peeling paint brought on by exposure to the elements.
-In which case you’ll have two choices: you can hire someone to paint the door for you, or you can put your DIY tendencies to work and paint the door yourself.
+If your garage door's still running smoothly and chipping paint is the only issue, you can often choose to refresh your home's exterior with a fresh paint job alone rather than replacing the garage door entirely.
+In which case you’ll have two choices: you can hire someone to paint the door for you, or you can put your DIY repair and renovation skills to work and paint the door yourself.
 If you’ve never painted a garage door before there are a few things you’ll need to know about the process before you get started.

 Painting: The Most Basic Type of Garage Door Repair